 Last night there was a terrific lightning strike that hit something very close to us.
 The resulting thunder rattled the boat and must have woken everybody up, at least for a few seconds.
-After first light I came out on the deck of the boat to see if the lightning had blasted the head off the rock chicken, but there it stood, craned neck and head fully intact.
+After first light, I went out onto the deck of the boat to see if the lightning had blasted the head off the rock chicken, but there it stood, craned neck and head fully intact.

 We started breakfast early and Ana sliced into this delicious looking papaya only to find that it was the wrong colour inside and wasn’t actually a papaya.
 I tried a piece of the white flesh and found it to be quite tasteless, but with an excellent crunch, so we decided to save it and use it later in a pasta salad.
 I also cooked half of the bacon, or rather pork bellies, we bought but it didn’t come out with the bacon colour you would expect – instead it was rather greyish but still tasted pretty good, although I’m the only one who ate more than half a piece of it.

-We got on the water early as it was a longer sail to Ko Phi Phi island – our target for the day, and it was damn hot outside.
-We stopped and anchored at the Bamboo Islands, just a few miles north of Phi Phi, for a cool down swim and to do some snorkeling.
+Because it was a longer sail to Ko Phi Phi island – our target for the day, we got on the water early, and it was damn hot outside.
+We sailed for a few hours and then stopped and anchored at the Bamboo Islands, just a few miles north of Phi Phi, for a cool down swim and to do some snorkeling.
 The water here was incredibly clear, incredibly blue and unbelievably warm.
-The only problem was that there were legions of little jellyfish floating around so pretty much everybody got stung a little bit, which of course freaked out the kiddies.
+The only problem was that there were legions of little jellyfish floating around, so pretty much everybody got stung a little bit, which of course freaked out the kiddies.
 The only thing of interest I saw while snorkeling was a little stingray, flying around on the sandy bottom.

-We reached the south and turned to enter Ton Sai bay, a place for which we have unfond anchoring memories.
-This is an extremely busy bay, full of Thai longboats, dive boats, huge ferry boats, barges, snorkelers, dingys, paddleboarders, and every other sort of floatable vehicle you could imagine.
-We had noticed our water supply running dangerously low so needed to get water, and we knew there was a place to do that here but weren’t sure where it was.
+We reached the south end of the island and turned to enter Ton Sai bay, a place for which we have unfond anchoring memories.
+This is an extremely busy bay, full of Thai longboats, dive boats, huge ferry boats, barges, snorkelers, dingys, paddleboarders, and every other sort of floatable water craft you could imagine.
+We had noticed our water supply running dangerously low so we needed to get water, and we knew there was a place to do that here, but weren’t sure where it was.
 We motored right into the chaos near the main terminal and yelled over at this salty old sailor dude sitting on the back of his sailboat, and asked him where to get water.
 He pointed to a flimsy, floating dock and yelled, “Pontoon!”
 I slowly maneuvered Toy Boy close to the floating dock but just couldn’t believe this was the place to get water, because the dock was not connected to the shoreline.
-I decided to try anyway and we pulled up slowly and Tony jumped off onto the black dock, which was scorching hot, and I think he left a couple footprints of skin where he landed.
-While he was doing his hotfoot dance I screamed for somebody to grab him some shoes, and Stella managed to find mine which we threw down to him, relieving him of the misery, but robbing us of the comedy of his funny foot pain dance.
+I decided to try anyway so we pulled up slowly and Tony jumped off onto the black dock, which was scorching hot, and I think he left a couple footprints of skin where he landed.
+While he was doing his hotfoot dance I screamed for somebody to grab him some shoes, and Stella managed to find mine which we threw down to him, relieving him of the misery, but depriving us of the comedy of his funny foot pain dance.
+I hope somebody got a video of that.
 As we were tying up the boat, sure enough a little Thai man appeared with a water hose and a paddleboard and paddled out to the floating dock, where he handed me the hose and asked us to hand him 1500 baht, which is about sixty bucks for a water fill.
 Seemed a bit steep, but when you have no other options, supply side rules.
-We did have a watermaker on the boat, but either it wasn’t working very well or perhaps the captain neglected to brief the crew on the importance of conserving water on a sailboat.
+We did have a water maker on the boat, but either it wasn’t working very well or perhaps the captain neglected to brief the crew on the importance of conserving water on a sailboat.

 After getting the anchor set and boat secured I did two dingy runs to get everybody ashore.
 Both Magnus and Tony nearly dumped it while transferring from boat to dingy, but they somehow clung on and made it.
-We pulled the dingy up on the beach as far as we could and then locked it to a big thick rope that was protruding from the sand – seemed pretty secure.
+We pulled the dingy up on the beach as far as we could and then locked it to a big thick rope that was protruding from the sand, which looked secure.

 Our first stop was the first place with full AC which happened to be a Quick-E-Mart or however you spell it.
 Well that AC was pure nut-numbing, nipple-protruding joy and the whole crew browsed through that convenience store at half speed or less to prolong the chilly experience.
 We bought a few drinks and ice creams and were on our way, feeling very refreshed.

-Our next stop was for lunch, and we found a place that looked decent so we ordered up a table for 8 and sat down and perused the menu.
+The next stop was for lunch, and we found a place that looked decent so we requested a table for eight and sat down and perused the menu.
 This was our first (and, as it happens, last) meal outside of the boat so it was quite the novelty.
 Tony and I ordered up large Chang beers to start and they came out in two giant bottles.
-We poured half the beer into our large mugs and had a sip.
+We poured half the beer into our large, frozen mugs and had a sip.
 After the sip, we looked at each other in utter shock.
-We simultaneously agreed in an immediate, non verbal way that this could indeed be the coldest and most delicious beer we’d ever consumed in our lives.
+We simultaneously agreed in an immediate, non-verbal way that this could indeed be the coldest and most delicious beer we’d ever consumed in our lives.
 That Chang beer was so cold, it seemed impossible that it was not frozen, and our faces were similarly frozen with delight.

 We were not the only ones delighted with the restaurant.
 The server immediately offered up the wifi password, and shortly after that everybody’s head was down, eyes glued on phones, except for Tony, me and Magnus, who was wishing he had brought his phone.

 The lunch was okay, but after the magical beers and free wifi, they could simply do no wrong.
 Our next move was to split up, Scooby-Doo style.
-While the majority went shopping, Stella, Tony, Angela and I went for manicures and foot massages and let me tell you, those shoppers made a bad choice.
-For 400 baht Stella got a full manicure and I got a foot and leg rub, and we both had genuine Thai ladyboys taking care of us, which was extra special.
+Half went shopping while Stella, Tony, Angela and I went for manicures and foot massages and let me tell you, those shoppers made a bad choice.
+For 400 baht Stella got a full manicure and I got a foot and leg rub, and we both had genuine Thai ladyboys taking care of us, which made it extra special.

 After the afternoon massage we walked back to the Quick-E-Mart and picked up ice and more water, met up with the others, and then launched the dingy and headed back to the boat.
 The water was calmer now and most of the tourist boats had gone out for the day, making for a much less perilous experience.
-We pulled anchor and motored a short way over to Monkey Beach and picked up a mooring.
-Since I had visited this place the last time we were here I opted to stay on the boat in case the owner of the mooring returned and wanted it back.
+We pulled anchor and motored a short way over to Monkey Beach and picked up a mooring ball.
+Since I had visited this place the last time we were here, I opted to stay on the boat in case the owner of the mooring returned and wanted it back.
 The rest of the gang piled into the dingy and the kayak and went in to see the monkeys.
-This particular beach has a troupe of monkeys that basically live off all the food that tourist and tourist boat operators feed to them, but this has made them rather unpredictable and aggressive.
+This particular beach has a troupe of monkeys that basically live off all the food that the tourists and tourist boat operators feed to them, but this has made them rather unpredictable and aggressive.
 I started cleaning up the boat and was thinking of doing some reading but in no time they were on their way back.
 Seems the monkey visit didn’t go particularly well.
-As they reached the beach the monkeys jumped on the kayak and dingy looking for (expecting) food.
+As they reached the beach the monkeys jumped on the kayak and dingy, expecting handouts, but finding none.
 Of course Magnus had shoved a banana in his pocket so they could probably smell that.
 From what they told me, the visit ended with Ana hitting one of the monkeys in the face with a paddle to get him off the boat, which seemed to work.
-I sure hope somebody got a video of that.
+Please tell me somebody got a video of that.